 Baked Tandoori Chicken

-2 Tablespoons Vegetable Oil
+4 Tablespoons Olive Oil

-½ Cup White Onion Chopped
+½ Cup White Onion, Chopped

-2 Tablespoons Fresh Ginger Chopped
+2 Tablespoons Fresh Ginger, Chopped

-2-3 Tablespoons Tandoori Curry Spice
+3 Tablespoons Tandoori Curry Spice

 1 Cup Plain or Greek Yogurt

 1 Tablespoon Fresh Lemon Juice

 Preheat the oven to 425 F. Remove the chicken from the marinade.
 Place the chicken on a baking sheet.
 Cook for 20 minutes.
-Turn over and cook for another 15 to 20 minutes for a total 35 to 40 minutes, cooking thoroughly.
-Remove from oven and serve with rice and with warm naan bread.
+Turn over and cook for another 15 to 20 minutes, cooking thoroughly with an internal temperature of 165F.
+Remove from the oven and serve with rice and with warm naan bread.
 You can also serve with flatbread, pita bread or even a flour tortilla.